Conquering Fears

 -Rats in my house (CAT!)

--Cockroaches (it’s better to just ignore them and pretend they don’t exist)
+-Cockroaches (it’s better to just ignore them and pretend

 -Most bugs